Kolmogorov-Arnold Energy Models: Fast, Interpretable Generative Modeling: Preliminaries

-The Kolmogorov–Arnold Representation theorem (KART) presented by~\cite{Arnold2009} forms the basis of T-KAM.
-A structured proof of the theorem has been provided by~\cite{dzhenzher2022structuredproofkolmogorovssuperposition}.
-For any integer $n_z > 1$, there are continuous univariate functions \( \Phi_q: \mathbb{R} \to \mathbb{R} \) and \( \psi_{q,p} : [0,1] \to \mathbb{R} \), such that any continuous multivariate function, $g: [0, 1]^{n_z} \to \mathbb{R}$, can be represented as a superposition of those functions:
+\paragraph{The Kolmogorov-Arnold Representation Theorem (KART).} Presented by \citet{Arnold2009}, this forms the basis of KAEM.
+A structured proof of the theorem has been provided by \citet{dzhenzher2022structuredproofkolmogorovssuperposition}. \begin{theorem} For any integer $n_z > 1$, there are continuous univariate functions \( \Phi_q: \mathbb{R} \to \mathbb{R} \) and \( \psi_{q,p} : [0,1] \to \mathbb{R} \), such that any continuous multivariate function, $g: [0, 1]^{n_z} \to \mathbb{R}$, can be represented as a superposition of those functions: